Mindgamesnl/OpenAudioMc/docs/traincarts.md

 a:test
 ```

 And then, well, nothing, that's it actually.
 It's that easy!
-If you want to remove the music from your train, just write stop instead of play.
+If you want to remove the music from your train, just write stop instead of a source.